 You should also have a good idea of the different types of wallets available on the market.
 As you now know, different wallet types suit different needs.
-I store the majority of my coins in a hardware wallet, however, I also keep a small number of funds in a mobile wallet so that I can access funds when I am travelling!
+I store the majority of my coins in a hardware wallet, however, I also keep a small number of funds in a mobile wallet so that I can access funds when I am traveling!

 Which wallets have you used before, or are you yet to set one up?
 The main thing is that you keep your funds safe by following the security measures that I mentioned earlier.

 I would also like to know what your favorite wallet is.
 Do you have any suggestions that didn’t make my list?
 If so, let me know!